-1) What Options Are Available for IRA Beneficiaries?
+1) What Are the Options for IRA Beneficiaries?

 Nonspouse beneficiaries.
-The beneficiary must move the funds into an IRA-BDA in his or her name and take life expectancy payments accordingly.
+A nonspouse beneficiary must move the funds into an IRA-BDA in his or her name and take life expectancy payments accordingly.

-- The spouse may treat the funds as his or her own and move the funds into an IRA in his or her own name.
+- Treat the funds as his or her own and move the funds into an IRA in his or her own name

-- The spouse may choose to be treated as the beneficiary and move the funds into a spousal IRA-BDA in his or her name and take life expectancy payments accordingly.
+- Choose to be treated as the beneficiary and move the funds into a spousal IRA-BDA in his or her name and take life expectancy payments accordingly

 Nonspouse IRA-BDAs.
 The first RMD must be taken by December 31 of the year following the decedent’s death.

 Spousal IRA-BDAs.
 If the surviving spouse is the sole beneficiary and the decedent died before reaching his or her required beginning date (RBD) (April 1 of the year following the year in which he or she turned 70½), the spousal beneficiary may defer RMDs until December 31 of the year in which the decedent would have turned 70½ or December 31 of the year following the decedent’s death, whichever comes later.

 If the spouse treats the funds as his or her own and moves the funds to his or her own IRA: